realworldocaml/book/en/variables-and-functions.md

 OCaml also supports _label punning_, meaning that you get to drop the text after the `:` if the name of the label and the name of the variable being used are the same.
-We were actually already using label punning when defining our labeled function above.
+We were actually already using label punning when defining `ratio` above.
 The following shows how punning can be used when invoking a function.

 ```frag
 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 42))